IBM/aspera-cli/docs/README.erb.md

   * Breaking change: "files" application renamed to "aspera" (for "Aspera on Cloud"). "repository" renamed to "files".
 Default is automatically reset, e.g. in config files and change key "files" to "aspera" in <%=prst%> "default".

-# BUGS
+# BUGS, FEATURES, CONTRIBUTION

-* This is best effort code without official support, dont expect full capabilities.
-This code is not supported by IBM/Aspera.
-You can contact the author for bugs or features.
+For issues or feature requests use the Github repository and issues.

+You can also contribute to this open source project.

+One can also create one's own command nplugin.

-## only one value for any option
+## Only one value for any option

 Some commands and sub commands may ask for the same option name.
 Currently, since option definition is position independant (last one wins), it is not possible